app4salman/Coding-Practice-Easy-To-Hard-/README.md

 # coding_practice
-coding practice questions and solutions for fresher to experience.
+The main objective of this repo is to get lots of easy, medium and tough coding questions to practice and the solutions as well.